Skip to main content

 Every year, there are 240 million 9-1-1 calls made in the United States, in some areas 80% or more are made from wireless devices.
 Communications technology has rapidly changed to include mobile devices, VoIP, laptop softphones and similar, making it harder for emergency services to pinpoint a caller’s location, compared to a traditional ’hard’ desk phone.
 As a result, police, fire, or medical services can lose critical response time which could lead to preventable tragedy in the worst cases.

-When does RAY BAUM’s Act go into effect?
+When did the RAY BAUM’s Act go into effect?

 The first piece of RAY BAUM’s Act Section 506, covering wired devices, went into effect on January 6, 2021.
-Wireless and mobile offsite device coverage goes into effect January 6, 2022.
+Wireless and mobile offsite device coverage went into effect on January 6, 2022.

 With compliance dates nearly fully past, it’s a good idea to be proactive and immediately implement a future-proof solution that will protect your remote workers and reduce your risk of liability.
 To make sure you’re fully covered, choose a comprehensive E911 solution that also addresses the requirements of Kari’s Law, which went into effect on February 16, 2020.